Ted's Bridge World Simulatron

 4234

-With a really bad hand the decision is close, yet the winning move is to transfer to the 4-card major!
+With a really bad hand the decision is close, yet on balance the winning move is to transfer to the 4-card major!
 Note also that more tricks are won at every level when there is a trump suit.
 A drawback is that when this tactic goes sour, it can go up in flames.

 4-4-4-1